MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ## Install and use the Secret Store

 The Secret Store is available as an Azure Arc extension.
-An [Azure Arc-enabled Kubernetes cluster](overview.md) can be extended with [Azure Arc-enabled Kubernetes extensions](conceptual-extensions.md).
+An [Azure Arc-enabled Kubernetes cluster](overview.md) can be extended with [Azure Arc-enabled Kubernetes extensions](extensions.md).
 Extensions enable Azure capabilities on your connected cluster and provide an Azure Resource Manager-driven experience for the extension installation and lifecycle management.

-The Secret Store is installed as an [Azure Arc extension](extensions.md)

 ### Install cert-manager and trust-manager